INVASIVE PLANTS REMOVAL FUNDING AVAILABLE

 Please visit the USDA’s Regional Conservation Partnership Program webpage for more details.

-Please click ‘invasives’ on this website for resources on invasive species identification and treatment.
-We will also be holding information sessions for landowners in the PRISM’s 10 county region which will be announced on our website.
+Please visit www.blueridgeprism.org or call (434) 218-9139 for resources on invasive species identification and treatment as well as other services available for landowners.
+The PRISM will be holding information sessions for landowners in its 10-county region.
+These will be announced on the website.

 Or call your local NRCS District Conservationist: